Accelerating Polarization via Alphabet Extension: Proofs for Trapping Channels

 \subsection{Uniform attraction (Theorem \ref{thm:uniform-Q})}

-We want to prove that if $Q(W) ≤ α - ε$, there exists an integer $m > 0$ such that $Q(W_n) ≥ Q(W) (1+ε/8)$ for all $n ≥ m$.
+We want to prove that if $Q(W) \leq \alpha - \varepsilon$, there exists an integer $m > 0$ such that $Q(W_n) \geq Q(W) (1+\varepsilon/8)$ for all $n \geq m$.

-\begin{proof} In this proof, we call a descendant $W'$ of $W$ \emph{good} if $Q(W') ≥ Q(W) (1+ε/8)$.
-Being good is hereditary: if a balanced TEC is good, its descendants are all good because their $Q$'s are non-decreasing (\cref{thm:inner-Q}).
+\begin{IEEEproof} In this proof, we call a descendant $W'$ of $W$ \emph{good} if $Q(W') \geq Q(W) (1+\varepsilon/8)$.
+Being good is hereditary: if a balanced TEC is good, its descendants are all good because their $Q$'s, as long as $Q < \alpha$, are non-decreasing (\cref{lem:attract-Q}).
 Now imagine the family tree consisting of the root $W$ and all the descendants that are not good.
 The goal of this theorem is to show that this tree is finite.

-Fix a balanced TEC $W$, we know either $H(W) ≥ 1/3$ or $H(W) ≤ 2/3$.
+Fix a balanced TEC $W$, we know either $H(W) \geq 1/3$ or $H(W) \leq 2/3$.
 For the former case,

 For the latter case,